 Gov. Terry McAuliffe hasn’t said whether he will sign the bill, and as of Wednesday, three members of his communications staff hadn’t responded to CNN inquiries about whether he would.

-But, with drugs becoming increasingly harder to come by, more states will have to tackle this challenge soon.
+But, with drugs becoming increasingly harder to come by, more states will have start looking for alternatives.